 Use this simple calculator to determine the best exposure to start with for photographing the Milky Way.

-It’s not perfect for all situations or gear but the calculator here should give you a good place to start with your settings for shooting the night sky.
+The calculator here should give you a good place to start with your settings for shooting the night sky.
 If you’re new to night photography, you can start with the recommendations here and adjust to your preferences.